GTM AI: How Cognism Uses AI to Accelerate Go-to-market Motions

 AI.
 Useful innovation or one step away from robot world domination?

-We joke, AI might sound scary but reality is for working teams, there’s a lot to like about AI.
+We joke!
+AI might sound scary, but for working teams, there’s a lot to like about it:

 - 24-hour availability.